stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

 **Note:** For simplicity purposes the sample application will re-use the same KMS keys for each record generated.
 Use an individual KMS key for each identifier, to limit the blast radius of exposed keys to individual users.
 {{% /notice %}}

-1. In the **Cloud9** terminal, copy , paste, and run below command replacing the < Application Endpoint URL > with the **OutputPattern1ApplicationEndpoint** from previous step.
+1. In the **Cloud9** terminal, copy , paste, and run below command replacing the `ApplicationEndpoint` with the **OutputPattern1ApplicationEndpoint** from previous step.
 This command will run [curl](https://curl.se/) to send a POST request with the secret message payload `{"Name":"Bob","Text":"Run your operations as code"}` to the API.

     ```
-    ALBURL="< Application Endpoint URL >"
+    ALBEndpoint="ApplicationEndpoint"

-    curl --header "Content-Type: application/json" --request POST --data '{"Name":"Bob","Text":"Run your operations as code"}' $ALBURL/encrypt
+    curl --header "Content-Type: application/json" --request POST --data '{"Name":"Bob","Text":"Run your operations as code"}' $ALBEndpoint/encrypt
     ```

 2. Once you execute this command you should see an output like below :